>>> VERSION FRANÇAISE

 The IPU is funded by its members and associate members through annual assessed contributions and through voluntary funds provided by donors.
 The IPU enjoys a solid funding base and is not dependent on voluntary funds to cover its basic needs.
 However, to realize its full potential and meet increasing demands for assistance, additional funds are required.
 The expanded agenda, which includes programmes to promote democracy, development and peace, requires more funding that is both predictable and flexible.

-The IPU’s programmes and the requirements to carry them out are presented in a document entitled "Promotion of Democracy, Development and Peace, activities and requirements 2010-2012".
-The plan is revised annually and provides the basis for discussions with donors about support.
+The IPU’s programmes and the requirements to carry them out are presented in a document entitled "Implementing a Strategy for Better Parliaments and Stronger Democracies - planned activities and requirements 2012-2014".
+Alongside the IPU Strategy for 2012-2017, the plan and its associated programme documentation provide the basis for discussions with donors about support.

-Additional project funds are provided by Finland for human rights activities (CHF 90,000), as well as by the Belgian government, which will contribute some CHF 300,000 for activities in West Africa in cooperation with the Sahel and West Africa Club (SWAC).
-UNDP funds various projects on a reimbursement basis or by paying upfront, which is the case for the project in the Democratic Republic of the Congo.
-The European Commission funds a parliamentary project in Equatorial Guinea.
-Discussions with additional donors are continuing.
+Additional project funds have been provided by Finland for human rights activities, as well as by the Belgian government, which contributed towards activities in West Africa in cooperation with the Sahel and West Africa Club (SWAC).
+This latter funding arrangement came to an end in June 2012.
+The European Commission has funded a parliamentary project in Equatorial Guinea.
+Discussions with an increasingly wide range of additional donors are continuing.

 The IPU is encouraged by and grateful for the confidence and support received from a core group of donors, whose generous contributions allow the implementation of important programmes in support of parliaments around the world.
-It is our hope that the Plan for 2010-2012 will attract the attention and support of both current and new donors.
+It is our hope that the Strategy for 2012-2017 will attract the attention and further support of both current and new donors.

 white cubeHOME PAGEwhite cubeMAIN AREAS OF ACTIVITYwhite cubeIPU STRUCTURE AND DOCUMENTSwhite cube